awsdocs/aws-cli-user-guide/doc_source/cli-configure-completion.md

-# Command Completion<a name="cli-command-completion"></a>
+# Command Completion<a name="cli-configure-completion"></a>

-On Unix\-like systems, the AWS CLI includes a command\-completion feature that enables you to use the TAB key to complete a partially typed command\.
-This feature is not automatically installed so you need to configure it manually\.
+On Unix\-like systems, the AWS CLI includes a command\-completion feature that enables you to use the **TAB** key to complete a partially typed command\.
+On most systems, this feature is not automatically installed so you need to configure it manually\.

-Configuring command completion requires two pieces of information: the name of the shell you are using and the location of the aws\_completer script\.
+To configure command completion, you must have two pieces of information: the name of the shell you are using and the location of the `aws_completer` script\.

-**Completion on Amazon Linux**
+**Amazon Linux**
- Command completion is configured by default on instances running Amazon Linux\.
+Command completion is automatically configured and enabled by default on Amazon EC2 instances that run Amazon Linux\.

 **Topics**
 + [Identify Your Shell](#cli-command-completion-shell)